Here are our top 10 tips on creating a killer consulting resume.

 9) DO NOT INCLUDE HIGH SCHOOL INFORMATION – SAT/standardized test scores are an exception.
 Whether you just graduated college or have 10+ years work experience, high school information DOES NOT belong on a professional resume.
 Place your SAT/standardized test scores in your “College” section.
 If there are MAJOR awards/prizes received while in high school (and this is only of the Westinghouse Science Prize magnitude), you can place them in the “College” section.
 An “Elks Lodge Scholarship” does not count.

 10) Focus on the RULE OF THREE – 3 major work experiences, 3 bullets on each one.
 Simple “guiding principle”.
 Only exception is your PRIMARY job (the one experience, hopefully that’s most recent, that you would like to highlight to any resume reviewer) – you should have more than 3 bullets.
 Have an “EDUCATION” section with 3 bullets.
 And so forth.
 This rule ensures you don’t include 8 bullets for each experience, which is a sure-fire way to signal that you don’t know what you’re doing and overwhelm the reviewer with unnecessary information.

-Thanks for reading!
-For more background info and if you’re just starting to read our blog, here are some recommended posts:
+Thanks for reading our guide on consulting resume tips!
+For more background info on consulting specific resumes and if you’re just starting to read our blog, here are some recommended posts:

 Subscribe to our RSS feed here.